What Is a Determiner? (with Examples)

-Determiner (Article)The articles are the words a, an and the.
+Articles (Type of Determiner)The articles are the words "a," "an," and "the."
 They define whether something is specific or unspecific.
 There are two types of article:

 (1) The Definite Article (The)"The" is called the definite article.
 It defines its noun as something specific (e.g., something previously mentioned or known, something unique, something being identified by the speaker).